MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 transactions.

 You can flow or roll down attachments from master records to transactions.
-For example, you can attach directions to a vendor’s location to the vendor record.
+For example, you can attach directions to a vendor's location to the vendor record.
 If you are rolling down attachments for the vendor record, the directions are attached to each purchase order that the vendor is assigned to.